JLyne/LiveAtlas/README.md

 ![A LiveAtlas screenshot](https://minecraft.rtgame.co.uk/liveatlas/liveatlas4.png)

 LiveAtlas is an alternative frontend for Dynmap, Pl3xmap and Squaremap, which aims to provide a more modern interface and improved performance for busy maps.
-LiveAtlas is a drop-in replacement for Dynmap, and Pl3xmap/Squaremap maps are supported with some additional configuration.
+LiveAtlas is a drop-in replacement for Dynmap; Pl3xmap and Squaremap maps are supported with some additional configuration.

 Development is ongoing, but the major features of each map plugin are supported.